diogoaurelio/schedoscopeWiki/Test-Framework.md

     }
 ```

-The `ReusableHiveSchema` trait tries to reuse some resources between test cases, so it should have some minor improvements in runtime in regards to the default test style.
+The `ReusableHiveSchema` trait tries to reuse also some resources between test cases, so it should have some minor improvements in runtime in regards to the default test style.

 ## Advanced Features